 Number four: Batch tasks into chunks

-Now let’s have a look at how we structure our day so that we get loads of stuff done.
-I know, trust me, I know, that you can not predict how a day is going to go and how many people are going to interrupt you.
-So, let’s talk about the method first and then let’s talk about how we can apply it.
+Now let’s look at how we structure our day so that we get loads of stuff done.
+I know, trust me, I know, that you can not predict how a day will go and how many people are going to interrupt you.
+So, let’s talk about the method first and then talk about how we can apply it.

 Have you heard of the Pomodoro method?